Benefits & Techniques of Lymphatic drainage massage

 Take a short rest before inhaling your next breath.

-Side effects of a lymphatic drainage massage
+Side effects of a Manual Lymphatic Drainage massage

 Due to the gentle action of the lymphatic drainage massage there are few side effects that can be noted.
 Those that have been identified are generally considered to be minor and short lived.